openmrs/openmrs-android-client-user-guide/getting-started.md

 ![OpenMRS Android Client login screen][login]

-[login]: assets/openmrs_android_login.png
+[login]: assets/android_client_login_screen.jpeg

 **NB:** To be able to login you must provide a location (e.g. "Inpatient Ward") for the session in the dropdown list.

 ### Use Case - Patient Registration

 After having successfully logged in, you may perform different activities.
 For instance, if you wish to register a new patient, click the "Register Patient" icon.
 You will be presented with a form in which you fill in the patient's information.
-When you have entered all the required information, press the "Register Patient" button at the end of the form.
-If the registration was successful, you will be presented with the patient's summary view from which you can access his/her visits and vitals information etc.

-![OpenMRS Android Client patient registration 1][patient1]
+There will be an option for **unidentified patient** where you just need to enter Gender and estimated age.
-![OpenMRS Android Client patient registration 2][patient2]
+When you have entered all the required information, press the "Register Patient" button at the Action Bar.
+If the registration was successful, you will be redirected to Patient Dashboard from where you can access his/her visits and vitals information etc.

-[patient1]: assets/openmrs_android_register_patient_1.png
+![OpenMRS Android Client patient registration][patient1]

-[patient2]: assets/openmrs_android_register_patient_2.png
+[patient1]: assets/android_client_registration_screen.jpeg